 6. Advise the student in his orientation

-Able to analyze the strengths and weaknesses of a student, but also to identify their interests and passions, the tutor is of good advice when it comes to solving the questioning of a student on its future and his underlying anxieties.
+Able to analyze the strengths and weaknesses of a student, but also identify their interests and passions, the tutor is of good advice when it comes to solving the questioning of a student on his future and his underlying anxieties.

-With the tutor, the student can take the time to ask the right questions and find the help he needs for the preparation and the accomplishment of its future academic and professional goals.
+With the tutor, the student can take the time to ask the right questions and find the help he needs for the preparation and the accomplishment of his future academic and professional goals.

 7. To inculcate proper working methods